 The first win was in 1979 with the Peugeot 305 winning Car of the Year, which was then succeeded by the Peugeot 205 GR in 1984.
 The Peugeot 306 then won the same award in 1994 and then in 1996 the Peugeot 406 scooped it again.
 In 2010, the Peugeot 3008 Crossover was crowned Car of the Year, topping the competitive Crossover category.

 More recently, the unique new generation PEUGEOT i-Cockpit® driving environment of the all-new 3008 SUV won the Technology Award at the What Car?
 Car of the Year Awards 2017.

-We’re delighted that new 2008 SUV has been awarded the 2017 Auto Express Driver Power Best Small SUV.
+We’re delighted that the 2008 SUV has been awarded the 2017 Auto Express Driver Power Best Small SUV.
 In presenting this award, Auto Express Driver Power stated “Small SUVs have to strike a careful balance between practicality, frugal running costs and agile driving to suit the urban environments in which they’re often used.
-The new Peugeot 2008 SUV has done exactly this and has beaten more established competitors to the title in this competitive sector.”
+The Peugeot 2008 SUV has done exactly this and has beaten more established competitors to the title in this competitive sector.”

 In addition, Steve Fowler editor-in-chief of Auto Express stated “The 2008 SUV’s gold award in the small SUV category shows how happy customers are with modern Peugeots, and shows that the brand has a clear understanding of its customers’ needs and desires.”

 The Auto Express New Car Awards set out to identify the top cars to buy in each automotive area.
 Automotive journalists and testers assess over 1,100 cars a year and Auto Express provides these reviews to their large readership.
 The Auto Express website is one of the UK’s biggest motoring websites, providing news, features and reviews and is the UK’s biggest-selling motoring publication.